dasap89/TEST_AG/README.md

 4. $ pip install -r req.txt

 5. $ python manage.py migrate

+6. python manage.py runserver

-6. To run script for task 1 you need to use $ python task_1_script.py
+7. To run script for task 1 you need to use $ python task_1_script.py

-7. To run script for task 2 you need to use $ python task_2_script.py
+8. To run script for task 2 you need to use $ python task_2_script.py